griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/08_adding_another_ruleset_for_output.md

 ### Test - and adjust

 Let's take a look at the output to see what this ruleset gives us.
-You may find that with some LLMs, the result is actually wrapping the code with tripple backtick marks like this:
+You may find that with some LLMs, the result is actually wrapping the code with triple backtick marks like this:

 ![bad backticks](./assets/img/08_backticks.png)